 Why Ecotrust Canada?

-Ecotrust Canada has built a team of in-house technical and business expertise in home energy solutions and policy research.
+Ecotrust Canada has built a team of in-house technical and business experts in home energy solutions and policy research.
 Ecotrust Canada offers a service to communities that is unique in a number of ways:

 - Ecotrust Canada emphasizes local economic development, capacity building, and job creation.